thedejijoseph/pusher/README.md

 # Pusher

-Essentially, specify a folder to be automatically backed up to Google Drive.
+Automatically push files in a specified folders to Google Drive.

-The tool will **watch** folders specified using the `watch` command and upload files currently in the folder and any new file added.
+The tool will **watch** the folders specified using the `watch` command and upload new (or modified) files.

+**Background**

+I built this 'tool' cause I did not want to have to go through the 'hectic' process of new browser tab plus dragging and dropping. 🙂

+I could *dump* files I intend to backup into a folder and leave upload to happen in the background.

 ## How to use

 1. Use the `add-auth` command to allow access to Google Drive
 2. Provide some folders to watch using the `watch` command
 3. Use the `start` command to begin watching specified folders (will continue running in background)
+4. Copy or move files into said folders and leave upload to happen

 ## Commands